MicrosoftDocs/Viva/Viva/goals/viva-goals-admin-portal.md

 ### General

 - [Configure who can create organizations](restrict-organization-creation-permissions.md)
-- Approve domains that can be embedded in dashboards
+- Approve domains to be embedded in dashboards

 ### Integrations

 - [Configure integrations](vg-integrations-administration-overview.md) available for all Viva Goals organizations in the tenant

-### Managing organizations
+### Manage organizations

-As Viva Goals administrators, you can view the list of all organizations from the Organizations Tab.
-You can click on each record and view the organization information such as the Owner, admins, Join access, numbers of teams and members in the organization etc.
+As a Viva Goals administrator, you can view the list of all organizations from the **Organizations** tab.
+Select a record to view the organization information, such as the owner, admins, join access, number of teams, and members in the organization. <!--Check this.-->

 :::image type="content" source="../media/goals/admin-portal/organization-page.png" alt-text="Screenshot of the organization tab in the admin portal." lightbox="../media/goals/admin-portal/organization-page.png":::

-- As Viva Goals administrators, you can modify the org owner or org admin for any organization from the details pane.
-For example, to add or remove administrators for the organization click on the admin field in the details pane, search and select the users to be assigned as the org admins.
-You can also assign multiple admins for the organization.
-However, only one owner can be assigned for an organization.
+- As a Viva Goals administrator, you can modify the org owner or org admin for any organization from the **Details** pane.
+For example, to add or remove administrators for an organization, select the **Admin** field in the **Details** pane, then search for and select the users you want to assign as org admins.
+You can assign multiple admins for an organization, but only one owner can be assigned for an organization.

-- As Viva Goals Administrator, you can also choose to assign yourself as an owner or admin should there be a need to directly administrate the org.
-This provides Viva Goals administrators with complete control to manage any organization.
+- As a Viva Goals administrator, you can assign yourself as an owner or admin should there be a need to directly administrate the org.
+This gives you copmlete managerial control over an organization.

 :::image type="content" source="../media/goals/admin-portal/organization-update-owner.png" alt-text="Screenshot of updating the organization owner." lightbox="../media/goals/admin-portal/organization-update-owner.png":::